-Join Psychedelic Support May 13th, 2022 at Noon PT for an important discussion with integrative mental health professional and psychedelic facilitator, Dr. Erica Zelfand.
-Join us as we explore the the interplay between antidepressant medication and psilocybin.
+Watch a presentation with integrative mental health professional and psychedelic facilitator, Dr. Erica Zelfand.
+She details the interplay between antidepressant medication and psilocybin.

 Casting a net in the fast-paced landscape of psychedelics calls for clinicians to better understand the ways in which systematic business planning can create sustainable clinics and centers for decades to come.

 Join for a discussion with physician and psychedelic industry expert Dr. Rae St. Arnault.
 We’ll explore areas of strategy and expertise needed for clinicians to build strong community-based psychedelic and ketamine clinics.

-Balancing treatment protocols, equitable access, and regulatory compliance is a primary focus for the MAPS Public Benefit Corporation (MAPS PBC) as they look towards prescription status of MDMA in 2023.
+Balancing treatment protocols, equitable access, and regulatory compliance is a primary focus for the MAPS PBC as they look towards prescription status of MDMA in 2023.

 Join MAPS PBC Chief of Patient Access and Head of Commercialization, Joy Sun Cooper, MBA and Chief of Staff, James Acer, BA for a presentation on balancing treatment protocols, equitable access, and regulatory compliance is a primary focus for MAPS PBC as they look towards prescription status of MDMA.
 We look at the road ahead and how MDMA-assisted therapy will available for healthcare providers, patients, and our healthcare system in future.

-Join Psychedelic Support January 21st, 2022 at Noon PT for an important discussion with bioethicist and Joseph Holcomb Adams, MA.
+Join Psychedelic Support for an important discussion with bioethicist and Joseph Holcomb Adams, MA.
 We’ll explore how the four principles of clinical ethics (beneficence, non-maleficence, respect for autonomy, and justice) place specific ethical obligations on healthcare professionals who practice psychedelic-assisted psychotherapy.

 Join Psychedelic.Support and Kerry Moran, MA, LPC for an important conversation about supporting clients after their ayahuasca ceremony.
 Integration is crucial to helping clients incorporate their unique experiences into the entire journey of their lives.
 Kerry offers expertise in maximizing the impact of integration work, sitting with clients in the shadow, and facilitating connection across cultures when working with ayahuasca.